evgenTraytyak/eslint-config-meteor-official/README.md

     "extends": "meteor-official"
   }

+* Note, Meteor has an extensive .eslintignore in the root of their source, if you intend to use this on Meteor source, you may be interested in that.

 ## Summary

-Since I packaged up my own Meteor ESLint config based on Meteor's idealistic configuration, I figured I should provide you with the one they are actually using.
+Since I packaged up my own Meteor ESLint config based on Meteor's idealistic configuration, and then tuned it to my liking, I figured I should provide the one they are actually using.
 People seem to ask for it around the web, but it is, strike that - was buried in the source code.

 I hereby bring it to light for your linting pleasure.
 I will keep it up to date.